 You should be able to import that and play it right now if you like!
 Anyway, before we get ahead of ourselves, let’s talk through some of the other functions in the deck builder.

 - There are a number of tools that are useful for searching your collection.
 As your collection grows this will be much more helpful.
 Currently I only have the Fire and Time cards selected, so I will only see Fire and Time cards in my searches.

 - Want more detail in your search?
 The toggle that looks a bit like a broken martini glass brings up the advanced search menu.
-It is slightly unintuitive at first, so I encourage you to mess around to figure it out.
-If you get confused and are finding that you can no longer see the cards you want, just go into the menu and click the “Reset Filters” button to go back to default view.
+It is slightly unintuitive at first, so I encourage you to mess around with it.
+If you get confused and find that you can no longer see the cards you want go into the menu and click the “Reset Filters” button to go back to default view.

 - In the basic deck builder the game gives you a pre-built mix of power cards for all of your decks.
 Among the community we often refer to your collection of power cards as your “power base”.
-I am not a huge fan of the “automatic power” feature, and most people switch it off immediately.
+Most people are not a huge fan of the “automatic power” feature, and switch it off immediately.
 If you click the “customize power” button a dialog box pops up that allows you to select your own power.
 You also use this decklist viewer to remove cards from a deck.
 If you click on the the Stonescar Maul, for example, it will be removed from your deck.
 FYI – decks must be at least 1/3 power, 1/3 non-power, and 75 cards in total, with a maximum size of 150.

 - You can change the portrait and the name of the deck.
 Click the title to change the title and the portrait to change the portrait.
 This is purely an aesthetic/organizational thing, and does not make any difference in the actual contents/function of the deck.